đŸ¶ $40 OFF DNA Tests | Shop Now

 a black cat is sleeping on a red couch

 1. Munchkin legs.
-This is the trait of shortened legs, and it is caused by a dominant mutation in the Munchkin gene, Mk.
+This is the trait of shortened legs, and it is caused by the change in the Munchkin gene Mk, which is a dominant gene that is passed down even if only one parent carries it.
 Homozygous (Mk Mk) carriers may be at a higher risk of dying as the kittens are very small in the litter.
-However, the mutation doesn’t seem to cause impaired mobility or spinal problems, and Munchkin cats are not disabled despite having short legs.
-The anomaly is not achondroplasia but can be either hypochondroplasia or pseudochondroplasia (meaning that the long bones of the legs are affected and other bodily proportions remain unaffected).
+However, the genetic change doesn’t seem to cause impaired mobility or spinal problems, and Munchkin cats are not disabled despite having short legs.
+The anomaly is not achondroplasia but can be either hypochondroplasia or pseudoachondroplasia (meaning that the long bones of the legs are affected, and other bodily proportions remain unaffected).

 2. Teacup-sized Persians.
-These are very small, diminutive but proportional Persian cats whose size is caused by a dominant germ-cell mutation first identified in a male Persian named Treker in 1995.
+These are very small, diminutive but proportional Persian cats whose size is caused by a genetic change passed down through their parents.
+It was first identified in a male Persian named Treker in 1995.
 Today, Teacup Persians are a separate breed from Persians, and not all of them are descended from Treker.
-Most of these kittens today were actually raised from Silver and Golden colour divisions.
+Most of these kittens today originate from Silver and Golden color divisions.

 a white cat is sitting in a coffee cup